Are you a student looking for an Instructor's

 from journals to which the Library subscribes or from personal subscriptions.
 Please note

 that articles obtained through inter-library loan may NOT be placed on reserve.

 Please bring original journal issues to the library.
-They will be kept at the
+They will be kept on reserve at the Circulation Desk

 What about copyright?

 All use of material placed on reserve must comply with permitted use under the